SuperCowPowers/workbench/docs/cached/cached_meta.md

 !!! note "Not Finding some particular AWS Data?"
-    The SageWorks CachedMeta API Class also has `(details=True)` arguments, so make sure to check those out.
+    The Workbench CachedMeta API Class also has `(details=True)` arguments, so make sure to check those out.